-Unifying Team Docker Environments with Global Daemon Settings
+Unifying Team Development Environments with Docker Daemon Global Configuration

-Whether you’re running Docker locally or on a server, you’ll often find yourself copying the same options into every docker-compose.yml.
+Whether you're using Docker locally or on a server, you often find yourself repeatedly copying and pasting the same configurations into docker-compose.yml for every project.

-• Fixing the log driver to json-file with max-size=10m
+• Fixing the log driver to json-file + max-size=10m

-• Configuring proxy, insecure registries, default network ranges, and more
+• Proxy settings, insecure registries, default network ranges, and more…

 • How to write it

-• When it’s useful for developers and teams
+• In what situations it's useful for developers and teams

 1. Two Ways to Configure the Docker Daemon